-The most common causes of abdominal pain in the left lower abdomen are irritable bowel syndrome, endometriosis, pelvic inflammatory disease, ovarian cyst problems, trapped wind, diverticular disease in the elderly, urine infection, and mid cycle pain.
+The most common causes of abdominal pain in the left lower abdomen are irritable bowel syndrome, endometriosis, pelvic inflammatory disease, ovarian cyst problems, trapped wind, diverticular disease in the elderly, urinary infection, and mid cycle pain.

 This list is by no means exhaustive.
-Other causes like intestinal worms, emotional problems and accidents would be mentioned in passing, and they should always be considered, when trying to decipher the probable cause or causes of abdominal pain in any individual.
+Other causes like intestinal worms, emotional problems and accidents would be mentioned in passing, and they should always be considered when trying to decipher the probable cause or causes of abdominal pain in any individual.

 Last Updated: 28th September 2013

 Are you or your dear one suffering with pain in the abdomen?
 You can now share your experience here and get answers.
 Have you had an experience with abdominal pain in the past that you think others could learn from?
 Share it here!
 Just type in your story in the box below:

 Click below to see contributions from other visitors to this page...

 lower left abdominal pain rising leads to bloating